lindlymatt/lindlymatt/README.md

 I'm a Senior Software Engineer of the Full Stack variety.

-- 🔭 I’m currently working on building applications with React and Dart & Flutter.
+- 🔭 I’m currently working on building applications with React, React Native and Dart & Flutter.
 - 🌱 Currently invested in learning Software Architecture and Data Science.
 - 📫 You can reach me by [email](mailto:mattlindly16@gmail.com).